 - Theoretical foundation - the programme also gives you a solid grounding in translation theory which will inform your practice or prepare you for future study

 - Employability - our graduates go on to pursue a range of interesting careers such as setting up their own translation companies, translating literary anthologies and working as project managers for international companies.
-Recent students have secured competitive internships at the United Nation Translation Service as the UN Headquarters in New York and at the European Union Directorate-General for Translation in Brussels.
-In 2014/15, 100% of Translation Studies students were in work and/or further study six months after graduation.
+Over the past three years, 93% of Translation Studies students were in work and/or further study six months after graduation.

 The language into which you intend to translate should be the language in which you have mother tongue competence, or alternatively your language of habitual use.
 In the latter case, you may be asked to provide evidence of proficiency.